Baker Hughes

-Baker Hughes Company, organized in Delaware and headquartered in Houston, is one of the world's largest oil field services companies.
-The company provides products and services for oil well drilling, formation evaluation, completion, production, and reservoir consulting.
-It operates in over 120 countries, with research and manufacturing facilities in Australia, Singapore, Malaysia, India, Dubai, Saudi Arabia, Italy, Germany, Norway, Oklahoma, Louisiana and Missouri.
-From 2017 to 2020, the company was majority owned by General Electric (GE); however, GE no longer owns a material stake in the company.
+Baker Hughes Company is an American global energy technology company co-headquartered in Houston, Texas and London, UK.
+As one of the world's largest oil field services, industrial and energy technology companies, it provides products and services to the oil and gas industry for exploration and production, as well as other energy and industrial applications.
+It operates in over 120 countries, with facilities in Australia, Brazil, Singapore, Malaysia, India, Dubai, Saudi Arabia, Italy, Germany, Norway, the United Kingdom and the United States.